-M.S., Communication Disorders
+M.S., Communicative Disorders

 The Masters Degree is the professional entry-level requirement for employment as a speech-language pathologist.
 Completion of the Baccalaureate and Masters Degree programs in Speech-Language Pathology enables students to satisfy the academic requirements for: License in all states to practice in medical, rehabilitative or private practice settings; Education credentials in all states for employment in public …

 The Speech Language Pathology Services Credential (Language, Speech and Hearing Services and Audiology) is designed for persons who wish certification to serve exceptional individuals as language, speech and hearing specialists, and/or as audiologists.